-In this brief guide, I will show you how to setup and use file browser in Linux.
+In this brief guide, we will discuss how to setup and use file browser in Linux.

 Install File Browser in Linux